The Origins of EPA

 You need to select an answer to the question before we'll show you the right answer...

-The United States Environmental Protection Agency was born on December 2, 1970.
-The documents below shed some light on its birth and early years.
+The documents below shed more light on EPA's birth and early years.
 Note that these documents are now in EPA's archive.
 To find one, click on the Search EPA Archive button and copy the name of the document into the search box on the archive home page.
 To ensure the best search results, be sure to put quotes around the name of the document.

 Article "Origins of the EPA" in the Spring 1992 issue of The Guardian -- provides background on conservation, ecology and early environmental movements, the first Earth Day, and the establishment of EPA.

 President's Advisory Council on Executive Organization ("Ash Council") memo (April 1970) advising President Nixon to form EPA

 Reorganization Plan No. 3 of 1970 (July 9, 1970) - message from President Nixon to Congress about reorganization plans to establish EPA and the National Oceanic and Atmospheric Administration (NOAA)

 EPA Order 1110.2 (December 4, 1970) - initial organization of EPA

 Article "The Birth of EPA" in the November 1985 issue of EPA Journal